chandanc5525/Aerox_NextGen/README.md

 ---
 ## **Business Scenario:**

-AeroX Pvt Ltd is a rapidly expanding mid-sized airline aiming to transition from regional domestic routes to a high-frequency international carrier.
-Currently, the company relies on fragmented legacy systems where flight schedules, crew rosters, and passenger bookings are managed in silos.
+AeroX Pvt Ltd is a rapidly growing airline transitioning from regional operations to high-frequency international routes, targeting 500+ daily flights and 10 million annual passengers.

-As the volume of operations scales toward 500+ daily flights and 10 million annual passengers, the manual overhead and data synchronization lag are beginning to impact the "bottom line" and brand reputation.
+The current system operates in data silos (flight schedules, crew, bookings), leading to inefficiencies, synchronization delays, and limited visibility.
+As operations scale, these limitations are impacting revenue, operational efficiency, and regulatory compliance.

+AeroX requires a centralized, scalable, and high-concurrency DBMS to serve as the single source of truth for all airline operations.

 ---

-## **The Problem Definition (The "Pain Points"):**
+## **The "Pain Points:**

-The executive board of AeroX Pvt Ltd has identified five critical failures in the current infrastructure that the new system must eliminate:
+The system must eliminate:

-1. Operational Blindness: Dispatchers cannot see real-time aircraft availability, leading to Inefficient Flight Scheduling and ground delays.

-2. Revenue Leakage: The lack of integrated seat inventory leads to poor dynamic pricing, causing the airline to lose money on under-filled flights or miss out on high-demand premiums.

-3. The Overbooking Crisis: Current lag in booking synchronization results in customer dissatisfaction, costly rebooking fees, and negative PR.
+1. Lack of real-time visibility in flight operations

+2. Revenue loss due to poor seat inventory and pricing

+3. Overbooking and booking inconsistencies

-4. Compliance Vulnerability: Difficulty in tracking pilot "flight hours" and aircraft "maintenance cycles" creates significant Regulatory Compliance Risks with aviation authorities.
+4. Compliance risks in crew hours and aircraft maintenance

-5. Data Stagnation: Leadership cannot generate weekly load-factor reports, making it impossible to analyze performance metrics or plan new routes.
+5. Inability to generate real-time operational insights

 ---

-## **The Problem Statement (The "Architect's Mission"):**
+## **The "Architect's Mission:**

-The Designer is tasked with the end-to-end design and implementation of the AeroX Enterprise DBMS.
-This system must serve as the 'Single Source of Truth' for all flight operations, passenger lifecycles, and asset maintenance.
-The solution must provide a high-concurrency environment that ensures data integrity for real-time bookings, automates regulatory safety checks, and provides analytical views for executive decision-making, ultimately optimizing revenue and operational safety.

-Required Deliverables for AeroX Pvt Ltd

-To fulfill this brief, the designer must provide:

-1. A Conceptual Schema: An Entity-Relationship Diagram (ERD) mapping the complex world of aviation.

-2. The Logical Design: A fully normalized relational schema (3NF) to prevent data redundancy.

-3. The Physical Implementation: SQL scripts to create the database, including stored procedures for booking and triggers for maintenance alerts.

-4. Operational Analytics: A suite of complex queries to provide the board with "Real-time Performance Metrics.
+Design an enterprise-grade DBMS that:

+1. Enables Real-Time Operations

+* Centralize flight schedules, aircraft availability, and crew assignments

+* Provide real-time visibility to dispatch teams

+2. Optimizes Revenue Management

+* Maintain accurate seat inventory

+* Support dynamic pricing and demand-based allocation

+3. Prevents Overbooking Issues

+* Ensure synchronized, real-time booking transactions

+* Maintain strong consistency and concurrency control

+4. Ensures Regulatory Compliance

+* Track pilot flight hours and duty limits

+* Monitor aircraft maintenance cycles with automated alerts

+5. Supports High Concurrency & Scalability

+* Handle large-scale simultaneous booking operations

+* Use optimized indexing and partitioning strategies

+6. Enables Real-Time Analytics

+* Provide load factor, route performance, and revenue metrics

+* Support decision-making with low-latency queries

 ---